mweyrich28/vimwiki_utils/README.md

 # vimwikiUtils
 > [!NOTE]
-> This is a work in progress
+> This is a work in progress.

 ## Introduction
 This plugin is an extension for [VimWiki](https://github.com/vimwiki/vimwiki), trying to add on to its many capabilities.
-It also comes with a predefined wiki structure which I use in my bioinformatics studies:
+It also comes with a predefined wiki structure which I use in my bioinformatics studies.
+The structure was inspired by this [YouTube video](https://www.youtube.com/watch?v=hSTy_BInQs8&list=WL&index=1&t=1507s).
 ```bash
 /home/usr/zettelkasten/
 .